ju-bezdek/langchain-decorators/README.md

 ```

-In order to add the result to memory / agent_scratchpad you can use `to_function_message` to generate an FunctionMessage that LLM will interpret as a Tool/Function result
+In order to add the result to memory / agent_scratchpad you can use `to_function_message` to generate a FunctionMessage that LLM will interpret as a Tool/Function result

-## Functions provider
+### Functions provider

 Functions provider enables you to provide set of llm functions more dynamically, for example list of functions - based on the input.
 It also enables you to give a unique name to each function for this LLM run.
 This might be useful for two reasons:

 - avoid naming conflicts, if you are combining multiple general purpose functions
 - further guidance/hinting of LLM model

-## Dynamic function schemas
+### Dynamic function schemas

 Function schemas (and especially their descriptions) are crucial tools to guide LLM.
 If you enable dynamic function declaration, you can (re)use the same prompt attributes for the main prompt also in the llm_function scheme: